rhammock1/schedule_sms/README.md

 ### Description

 This script will run as part of a LaunchCtl Agent.
-When the agent runs at night, it will check for new files in the path to the messages folder.
+The agent will watch a folder, `messages`, for new files.

 Each new file will be parsed, and a new plist will be created/loaded for each new message.
+Plist will be unloaded and deleted after successful send

 #### File Contents
 ```